-My forsythia is covered in bright yellow blooms, delicate primroses are peeping at me prettily and the daffodils and narcissi are blowing their trumpets with aplomb.
+My forsythia is covered in bright yellow blooms, delicate primroses are peeping at me prettily and daffodils are blowing their trumpets with aplomb.

-I love making cupcakes, it’s one of my favourite ways to destress and take my mind off stuff.
-I like the idea of meditation but I’m rubbish at it, my mind wanders about too much, no matter how much I tell it not to, and I end up telling myself off in my head which doesn’t help me to calm down at all!
+I love making cupcakes, it’s one of my favourite ways to de-stress and.
+I like the idea of meditation but I’m rubbish at it, my mind wanders about too much and I end up telling myself off, which doesn’t help me to calm down at all!
 Baking familiar recipes is much more calming.

 How to Make Vegan Cupcakes